josh-helpert/elder-syntax/docs/base.markdown

     z = 6
 ```

-Using our existing syntax we can represent this inline as a literal but it's rather noisy:
+Using our existing syntax we can represent this inline as a literal but it's rather noisy and requires manually keeping the structure in our head:
 ```
 o .a = 1, .b = 2, .c = 3, :x = 4, :y = 5, :z = 6
 ```